 Original (oldest) meanings

-Evolution over time, significant use in Shakespeare, Bible etc
+Evolution over time, significant use in Shakespeare, Bible, other pillars of English literature

 Major changes, added meanings over time

 Contemporary use and meanings

 Occurrences in art, music, journalism, fashion, politics, famous sayings, etc

 Information that was brand new to me or even surprising; discoveries made along the way